Algorithms in Python

 What level is the course and do I need any particular skills?

-You need to know a little of the Python language, at the level of City Lit’s Introduction to Python.
-This course is designed to follow on from that one.
+You need to know a little of the Python language, at the level of City Lit’s Introduction to Python, which this course is designed to follow on from.
 You do not need to be a Python expert or an experienced programmer.

 How will I be taught, and will there be any work outside the class?